FREE SHIPPING ON ORDERS OVER $50

 Use this chart as a gauge.
 The CDC provides age charts and other materials to help you interpret BMI results for children.

-What Does Your Result mean?
+What Does Your Result Mean?

 The most recent surveys have found that over two in three adults are considered overweight.
 Of that group, one in three is considered obese.
 Roughly 17 percent of children and teens, ages 2- 19, are considered obese.
-We are living in a time of an obesity epidemic
+We are living in a time of an obesity epidemic.

 We gain weight when there is an imbalance of energy.
 We require a specific amount of energy to fuel basic physiological functions.
 This energy comes in the form of calories.
 A balance between energy in and energy used results in a healthy BMI.
 When we take in more calories than we need, these calories get stored in the form of fat.
 Too much fat and we tend toward a higher BMI.

 This energy imbalance is the primary cause of weight gain and obesity.
 If your BMI falls within the normal range shown above, you are operating with a balanced energy load.
 The problem we are living with today is that too many of us take in the energy that far exceeds our needs and we reach an unhealthy BMI.
+It stands to reason that a high BMI is dangerous.
+Carrying around a high BMI puts stress on the body and leads to health problems.

 Some recent studies have drawn the significance of BMI into question.
 Doctors are beginning to wonder if BMI really matters when it comes to measurements of health and fitness.
-In one study, researchers looked into BMI as a single metric of good health and found that it did not measure up well. a
+In one study, researchers looked into BMI as a single metric of good health and found that it did not measure up well.
+Of those studied, almost half of the participants who had a high BMI actually had what is called a healthy cardiometabolic profile.
+This includes measures that evaluate cardiovascular health.
+This led them to conclude that BMI did not provide a reasonable picture of overall health.

 In the same study, nearly one-third of those who had a healthy or normal BMI demonstrated signs of an unhealthy cardiometabolic profile.
 For these people to have relied on BMI alone as the measure of their health could have been dangerous.
+The final conclusion was that when placed against a medically determined cardiometabolic profile, BMI did not hold up as a reliable gauge of people’s health.

-This said doctors do not expect BMI to measure things like cardiovascular health, cholesterol levels, blood sugar, and blood pressure.
-It is certainly crucial to have these things properly evaluated by a doctor, BMI is only intended to give you a basic starting point to begin thinking about your overall fitness.
+This said, doctors do not expect BMI to measure things like cardiovascular health, cholesterol levels, blood sugar, and blood pressure.
+It is certainly crucial to have these things properly evaluated by a doctor, and BMI is only intended to give you a basic starting point to begin thinking about your overall fitness.
 The conclusions of the above study do not discredit BMI.
 They merely point to the fact that we should have other, more specific factors professionally evaluated.

 Risks of a High BMI

 Even given the questions that attend the accuracy and reliability of BMI as a gauge of our health, it remains a standard starting point to see if we are relatively overweight or underweight.
 In most cases, a high BMI is indicative of being overweight.
-As we know to carry extra weight, especially in the case of obesity, is potentially dangerous.
+As we know, carrying extra weight, especially in the case of obesity, is potentially dangerous.
+Since a high BMI naturally stresses our bodies, it makes sense that it is not a healthy thing to carry.
+High BMI can lead to a host of health problems.
+These health issues include:

 • heart disease